Neural Conditional Simulation for Complex Spatial Processes: Supplementary Material

-We simulated training and validation data for the parameter and proportion U-Nets according to the following: For each data draw, we first simulate $p$ parameters from the training parameter space $\Tilde{\Theta}$ via a uniform distribution and for each of those $p$ parameters, we simulate $s$ full spatial field realizations via the unconditional simulator.
+We simulated training and validation data for the parameter and proportion U-Nets according to the following procedure: For each data draw, we first simulate $p$ parameters from the training parameter space $\Tilde{\Theta}$, and for each of those $p$ parameters, we simulate $s$ full spatial field realizations via the unconditional simulator.
+Note that for the proportion U-Net, these $p$ parameter vectors are identical.
 Finally, we simulate $m$ masks and $m$ discrete timesteps uniformly from $\{0,1,\dots,T\}\subset \mathbb{Z}$ per each full spatial field realization.
-Each mask is simulated using the Bernoulli distribution with $\rho$---the probability of observing a single location---for all $n=32^{2}$ locations.
+Each mask is simulated using the Bernoulli distribution with $\rho$---the probability of observing a single location---for all $n=32^{2}$ locations, and our convention is that $0$ indicates missingness.
 For the parameter U-Net, $\rho = 0.05$ is kept fixed.
-For the proportion U-Net, $\rho$ is sampled uniformly from $[0.01,0.525]$ during training to avoid boundary issues during evaluation where the evaluation proportion space is $[0.01,0.5]$.
+For the proportion U-Net, we sample $\rho$ uniformly from $[0.01,0.525]$ during training to avoid boundary issues during evaluation, where we instead restrict the space of proportions to $[0.01,0.5]$.
 Algorithm~\ref{algo:trainingdata} illustrates this data generation process.
-Once finished with simulation, the data have the form:
+Once finished with simulation, we have training data of the form: